-Systemic lupus erythematosus (SLE) is a problem with the immune system.
-It causes the immune system to make antibodies that attack the body's healthy cells and tissue.
+Systemic lupus erythematosus (SLE) is when the immune system makes antibodies that attack the body's healthy cells and tissue.
 There are many forms of lupus, but SLE is the most common.

-SLE is more common in women aged 15-45 years old.
+SLE is more common in women aged 15 to 45 years of age.
 It is also more common in people who are Black, Asian, and Hispanic.

 - Family history